fgnass/type-assurance/README.md

 - `is(value, schema)` – returns `true` if the value matches the schema.
 The return type is a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) that narrows the type down to the one described by the schema.
 - `assert(value, schema)` – throws a `TypeError` if the value does not match the schema.
 It is an [assertion function](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#assertion-functions) that narrows the type down to the one described by the schema.
+- `typeGuard(schema)` – returns a function that can be used as type guard for the given schema.

 The schema that is passed to both these functions looks like an example or blueprint of the expected type.
 It can be a deeply nested object or just a single value.